tagdots-dev/public201/README.md

 <br>

-With dry-run being true, update-hooks reads __.pre-commit-config.yaml__ and produces a list of pre-commit hooks to upgrade.
+With dry-run being true, update-hooks reads **.pre-commit-config.yaml** and produces a list of pre-commit hooks to update.
 ```
 $ update-hooks --dry-run true